 Mobile Lifesaving Technology

 UC San Diego Health provides ECMO (extracorporeal membrane oxygenation) to COVID-19 patients who become so ill that a ventilator alone cannot sustain life; their blood requires to be oxygenated with the help of the ECMO machine.
 This life-support technology replaces the function of the heart and/or lungs.

-providing this transportable ECMO to area hospitals that either don’t have the technology or because their own ECMO service gets maxed out.
+providing this transportable ECMO to area hospitals that either don't have the technology or need it when their own ECMO service gets maxed out.